elasticio/api-docs/source/includes/_contracts.md

 ### Returns

-Responds with `204 No content` if the call succeeded (with empty body).
+Responds with `204 No content` message if the call succeeded (with empty body).

 ## Create a Workspace